-- (a) The umpire shall report to the Office of the Commissioner within twelve hours after the end of a game all violations of rules and other incidents worthy of comment, including the disqualification of any trainer, manager, coach or player, and the reasons therefor. - (b) When any trainer, manager, coach or player is disqualified for a flagrant offense such as the use of obscene or indecent language, or an assault upon an umpire, trainer, manager, coach or player, the umpire shall forward full particulars to the Office of the Commissioner within four hours after the end of the game. - (c) After receiving the umpire's report that a trainer, manager, coach or player has been disqualified, the Office of the Commissioner shall impose such penalty as he deems justified, and shall notify the person penalized and the manager of the Club of which the penalized person is a member.
-If the penalty includes a fine, the penalized person shall pay the amount of the fine to the league within five days after receiving notice of the fine.
-Failure to pay such fine within five days shall result in the offender being debarred from participation in any game and from sitting on the players' bench during any game, until the fine is paid.
+- (a) The umpire shall report to the Office of the Commissioner after the end of a game all violations of rules and other incidents worthy of comment, including the disqualification of any trainer, manager, coach or player, and the reasons therefor. - (b) When any trainer, manager, coach or player is disqualified for a flagrant offense such as the use of obscene or indecent language, or an assault upon an umpire, trainer, manager, coach or player, the umpire shall forward full particulars to the Office of the Commissioner after the end of the game. - (c) After receiving the umpire's report that a trainer, manager, coach or player has been disqualified, the Office of the Commissioner shall impose such penalty as it deems justified, and shall notify the person penalized and the Club of which the penalized person is a member.
+If the penalty includes a fine, the penalized person shall pay the amount of the fine to the league as directed in the notice of discipline.
+Failure to pay such fine as directed shall result in the offender being debarred from participation in any game and from sitting on the players' bench during any game, until the fine is paid.